MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ## 3. Install Base Container Images

 Base OS images are used as the base to any Windows Server or Hyper-V container.
 Base OS images are available with both Windows Server Core and Nano Server as the underlying operating system and can be installed using the container Provider PowerShell module.

-For instructions on installing base OS images in an offline or non-internet connected environment see, [Offline image installation]( https://msdn.microsoft.com/en-us/virtualization/windowscontainers/management/manage_images#offline-installation).

 The following command can be used to install the Container Image PowerShell module.